 If your child’s birth month would make them one of the youngest in their class, would you wait a year and let them start Prep with greater maturity?
 Or would your sparky preschooler be bored and unchallenged by another year of Kindergarten?

-As of this year (2017), the Prep year in Queensland schools is compulsory.
+The Prep year in Queensland schools has been compulsory since 2017.
 There is one annual intake for Prep at the beginning of each school year (January) and children must be five by 30 June in the year they commence.

 But what if they are on the cusp?
 Or if their birthday lands between February and June?
 Given the increasing trend in deferring children’s Prep entry for a year, this would make some children 18 months younger than others in their class.
 In child development terms, this is huge.

 A child’s first year of school is crucial to the success of their future academic career.
 It is not merely about learning to read, write and add up; it’s also about developing independence, problem-solving and social skills.
 If a child starts school before they are ready, they risk losing confidence, feeling isolated and falling behind.